Q. Can you get a ticket for having your front license plate in the front window of your car?

 Q. I am trying to find out more on children riding on motorcycles.
 I know they have to have a helmet but is there a certain age they have to be before they can ride as a passenger?
 Also, where are they to sit?

 A. Title 9.40.020 section D (interference with operator) is the only section that makes reference to your question.
 It states no operator may carry any person nor may any person ride in a position that will interfere with the operator or control of the motorcycle or the view of the operator.
 No age is stated.

 Q. What is the seatbelt law for children?

 A. A car seat is required for children under 4 years of age.
 Children must be over 4 years old AND over 40 pounds to use a standard seatbelt.
 Children under 8 years old, under 65 pounds and under 4'9" tall must be in a booster seat.
 (See Municipal Code 9.36.020 - "Use of safety belts and child safety devices" for more information.)
 Children should be over 1 year old AND over 30 pounds to be in a forward-facing car seat.
-This is not a law but an NHTSA guideline.
+This is not a law but a National Highway Traffic Safety Administration (NHTSA) guideline.

 The Alaska State Troopers has a brochure called "Growing Up Buckled Up" which is available to the public.
 It provides guidelines for child safety seat use and outlines Alaska's law on these issues.

 You can also call the Alaska Injury Prevention Center if you would like to ensure that your child's car seat is properly installed.
 They can be reached at 907-929-3939.